lafrech/qbirthday/README.rst

 Installation
 ============

-Either as root or in a virtualenv:
+Either as root or in a Python3 virtual environment:
 ::

-    $ pip install gbirthday
+    $ pip install qbirthday

 To use MySQL backend, install mysqlclient:
 ::

     $ pip install mysqlclient

+Note: If running with the global Python interpreter (i.e. not in a virtualenv), the default Python interpreter is probably Python2.
+In this case, you may have to install and use `pip3` rather than `pip`.

 History